EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 <p>When working with CNNs, the different layers perform different tasks.
 A convolutional layer extracts local patterns as it slides along the sequences, while a fully connected layer finds global patterns.</p>
 </div>

-We can think of the convolutional layers as doing preprocessing on the text, which is then fed into the dense neural network that tries to fit the best curve.
+We can think of the convolutional layers as doing preprocessing\index{preprocessing} on the text, which is then fed into the dense neural network that tries to fit the best curve.
 Adding more fully connected layers allows the network to create more intricate curves, and adding more convolutional layers creates richer features that are used when fitting the curves.
 Your job when constructing a CNN is to make the architecture just complex enough to match the data without overfitting.
 One ad-hoc rule to follow when refining your network architecture is to start small and keep adding layers until the validation error does not improve anymore.

 ```r